kernoelpanic/smartenv/README.md

 So make sure the user who builds the containers is the same user that will run the containers later.

 ### go-ethereum docker container
-It is possible to use already available [go-ethereum sources]() (and builds) located in this directory in a folder named `go-ethereum`.
+It is possible to use already available [go-ethereum sources](https://github.com/ethereum/go-ethereum) (and builds) located in this directory in a folder named `go-ethereum`.
 If such a folder is not available the current sources will be fetched.
 It is also possible to provide a specific version tag to the docker build script.
 The latest version this has been tested is **v1.9.23**.
-The docker file ([smartenv.geth.stable.Dockerfile](./smartenv.geth.stable.Dockerfile)) which configures this container can also be provided.
+The docker file ([smartenv.geth.latest.Dockerfile](./smartenv.geth.latest.Dockerfile)) which configures this container can also be provided.

 ```bash
 $ DOCKERFILE=smartenv.geth.stable.Dockerfile VERSIONTAG=v1.9.23 bash docker_build_smartenv.sh